netosouzasoares/eng-gruposbf-backend-python/README.md

 1. Create a PR with your changes
 2. Merge to master after approve and build

+To create a new release is important to know about [Semantic Version](http://semver.org/), our tags is based on it with format `vX.X.X` .

 3. Create a release on github, after that github actions will push image to dockerhub (now image is public to tests, but to internal company we can create a private repository on dockerhub/ecr e etc...)